LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

    This function sets the execution policies which control the kernel parameters utilized when launching the CUDA kernels.
 By default the matrix is setup to use a policy which tries to leverage the structure of the matrix.
-See section :numref:`NVectors.CUDA.SUNCudaExecPolicy` for more information about the ``SUNCudaExecPolicy`` class.
+See :numref:`NVectors.CUDA.SUNCudaExecPolicy` for more information about the :cpp:type:`SUNCudaExecPolicy` class.

 .. _SUNMatrix.cuSparse.Notes: